magomedb/IAP/README.md

 Now that you have packaged the build through UE4 there are still a few things you need to do.
 First, go to the plugin folder of your packaged build and delete all the plugins inside, then copy over your plugins from your project to the packaged build.
 This is because some of the plugins we use don't always package correctly.
 Also make sure that the path is not too long because then the TensorFlow plugin will have some issues finding Tensorflow.

 Now at last, for running the packaged build all you need is PIP installed and not to have the packaged build in a too long file path as mentioned above.
 If the computer running the packaged build does not have PIP we suggest downloading Python 3.6 because PIP is included in these versions.
-You can download Python here: https://www.python.org/downloads/release/python-368/
+You can download Python here: https://www.python.org/downloads/release/python-368/.
+Note that this have to be python 3.4 to 3.7 as above does not support tensorflow 1.

 # Videos
 https://youtu.be/t9GQEJkPjQo